The French Gardens

 In 1661, when the gardens were built, the land was marshy.
 André le Nôtre therefore had the idea of digging the Grand Canal.
 This allowed the water to be drained from the estate and brought to a central point, which led to the draining of the swamps.
 Through the creation of the gardens of Versailles, which lasted some forty years, we can see the progress of science and mathematics at the time, which is reflected in the layout of the gardens with geometric flowerbeds, symmetrical basins and straight paths.
 Perfection is sought.
 Here, man dominates nature, he is the one who orders things.
 The garden of Versailles is a garden of power, it serves to impress all the king's visitors.

-It is clear that water is very present in the French gardens, which allowed the king to show his wealth.
-André le Nôtre was able to benefit from unlimited means to create these gardens, he had 7 km of underground galleries and 30 km of pipes built to supply the 1,400 water fountains and 35 fountains in the park.
-The Bassin de Latone, the most beautiful pool in Versailles, which you can admire from the Galerie des Glaces, is composed of more than 70 water jets.
+It's clear that water features prominently in the French gardens, allowing the king to show off his wealth.
+André le Nôtre had unlimited means at his disposal to create these gardens, building 7 km of underground galleries and 30 km of pipes to feed the park's 1,400 water jets and 35 fountains.
+The Bassin de Latone, the most beautiful pool in Versailles, can be admired from the Galerie des Glaces, and features more than 70 water jets.

 A mobile application for the castle is also available, offering audio tours during your visit as well as an interactive map.
 It can be accessed without an Internet connection.